HyperviewHQ/hyperview_docs/documentation/product/asset-management/topics/who-can-access.md

 ## How role affects asset access

-By default any asset in Hyperview is accessible by any user, as per that {ref}`user's role<User-accounts-doc>`:
+By default any asset in Hyperview is accessible by any user, as per that {ref}`user's role<user-accounts-doc>`:

 - If you are a Reporting or Read Only user, you will have only read-only access.
 - If you are a Power User, you will be able to create, update or move assets.